Think Tank – A group of experts gathered together by an organization to consider various problems and to work out ways to solve them.

 AIRIE, Inc. is not a government-based council or commission but, rather, an organization that seeks creative ways to expand on science-based initiatives through its multidisciplinary Artists in Residence program in the Everglades National Park.
 Given that geopolitics, globalization, population surge, climate change and sea level rise have affected the River of Grass in many ways, AIRIE uses the Think Tank platform to share information and strategize ways to increase environmental awareness through the cultural arts.
 The label ‘think tank’ is generally associated with efforts to consider specific information and fill knowledge gaps for decision-making.
 However, the term has been appropriated by a growing number of organizations, including cultural entities, and smaller interdisciplinary organizations like AIRIE — thereby diversifying and expanding more traditional, iconic images of ‘think tank’ associated with the RAND or Brookings Institute.

 AIRIE Think Tank is by invitation-only.
 Artists, speakers and scientists are invited guests of AIRIE and will are not charged any ticket fee.
-AIRIE Board Members, Advisory Council Members and Patrons are welcome to join the 2019 Think Tank, and can purchase a ticket by clicking here.
+AIRIE Board Members, Advisory Council Members and Patrons are welcome to join the 2019 Think Tank, please email email@example.com for inquiries.
 Details, including scheduling, meet-up points and other logistics will be communicated by email directly with attendees.

 The 2019 AIRIE Think Tank is supported by The Andy Warhol Foundation for the Visual Arts, the John S. and James L. Knight Foundation, Miami-Dade County Department of Cultural Affairs and other sponsors.